 The mountain of rubbish grows with consumption

 PCs, notebooks, tablets, but also monitors and smartphones have become fast-moving disposable items, at least in the western world.
 Many of the hardware components in German companies only have a short lifespan, because what is new is also considered good, safe and efficient.
 The same applies to private households.
-The intensity of use of IT is increasing more and more - more and more people own IT devices and are using them in increasingly digitized companies.
+The intensity of use of IT increases from year to year - more and more people own IT devices themselves and use them at their increasingly digitized workstations at the same time.
 That sounds like good deals for the manufacturers at first.
 But according to UN forecasts, the mountain of electronic waste will also grow to around 2030 million tons by 74 - and that corresponds to tens of billions of dollars in material value, most of which remains unused.
 In fact, only about 17,4% of electronic waste is collected, recycled and returned to the cycle of use, whether as a valuable source of raw materials or refurbished IT.

 Environmental protection can only be achieved through avoidance